dennisschroeder/thoughts-on/The_value_of_Test-Driven-Development.md

 We, humans, tend to interpret working efficiently as doing multiple things at a time.
 So-called human multitasking.
 Wikipedia says:

     Human multitasking is the concept that one can split their attention on more than one task or activity at the same time, such as speaking on the phone while driving a car.
 Multitasking can result in time wasted due to human context switching and becoming prone to errors due to insufficient attention.

-According to research https://en.wikipedia.org/wiki/Human_multitasking#Research, multitasking significantly increases the risk of making mistakes.
+According to [research](https://en.wikipedia.org/wiki/Human_multitasking#Research), multitasking significantly increases the risk of making mistakes.

+So the aim is to avoid multitasking.
+Because an error reduces efficiency by creating unnecessary work.
+Efficiency is a measure of how well a system or process performs in achieving its intended goal or objective while minimizing the amount of wasted resources, time or effort.

-Therefore, avoiding multitasking is the goal.
-TDD helps you by separating the process of implementing behavior and working on structure.
+TDD helps you to achieve this by separating the process of implementing behavior and working on the structure.
+TDD is not a way to ensure 100% test coverage, but rather to ensure that you are building sustainable solutions that cost less to change.

+Even though the focus is on the design aspect rather than creating test coverage, I think the coverage is more than a side effect, as some people define it.
+It plays an important part in the efficincy value.
+Without it, we would run into the risk of introducing a lot of bugs, when doing the refactoring process.
+They ensure that we only refactor and don't accidentally change behavior.